LT-Intro-To-AI-SY2425/a1-intro-to-python-zachb1807/a1_writeup.md

 ## Reflection Questions

 1. What is your initial thoughts about the python programming language?
+It's definitely a nice change from using Java every day in APCSA last year.
+I like that it offers a wider selection of built-in functions to allow solving problems faster.

 2. Describe some similarities and differences that you found between python and other programming languages you have used in the past?
+I've mainly used Java at school before and this definitely has a lot of differences, mainly a more simple readable syntax and being dynamically typed.
+It's a bit more similar to other languages I've used like Javascript, which is also dynamically types and has a relatively simple syntax compared to Java.

 3. What are some things that you learned through this assignment?
+I learned more about how to shape a ChatGPT prompt to get the answers you want and it was a good refresher for my algorithmic thinking skills.